Affiliate links on Android Authority may earn us a commission. Learn more.

 Dual Pixel autofocus is an increasingly popular smartphone camera feature, particularly at the flagship end of the market.
 The technology promises much faster focusing for action shots as well as superior focusing in low-light environments.
 But how does it work?

-Dual Pixel autofocus is an extension of Phase Detection autofocus (PDAF), which has featured in smartphone cameras for a number of years.
+Dual Pixel autofocus is an extension of Phase Detection autofocus (PDAF), featured in smartphone cameras for some years.
 Essentially, PDAF uses dedicated left-looking and right-looking pixels on the image sensor to calculate whether the image is in focus.